Lessons in Order

 You may have noticed a problem in the above example: Neighbor tones are "supposed to" be only one step away from their "anchor notes", so they don't attract too much attention and sound dissonant.
 But, the above neighbor tones appear to be two steps away (C-B-A) from their anchor notes.

-Ah, but this is why we introduced the pentatonic scale (Lesson 44: Major Pentatonic Scale) before this lesson.
+Ah, but this is why we introduced the major pentatonic scale (Lesson 43: Pentatonic Scales) before this lesson.
 Remember, the C major pentatonic scale is just the pitches:

 C D E G A (C again)